ariessa/calculate-uniswap-v3-lp/README.md

 ### Smart contract

-Contract `UniswapV3PoolAddresses` was created using `UniswapV3Pool` and `UniswapV3Factory`.
+Contract `UniswapV3PoolAddresses` was created using `UniswapV3Pool` and `UniswapV3Factory` as reference.
 Initially, it was named `UniswapV3LPAddresses`, so the deployed contract name on Sepolia testnet retains the old name.

 - It represents a list of Uniswap V3 liquidity pool contracts that were deployed on Ethereum mainnet.
-- It allows users to add and remove liquidity pool, as well as get the details of a liquidity pool.
+- It allows users to add liquidity pools and get the details of a liquidity pool.

 Deployed contract address on Sepolia testnet
 ```